 Proximity

 This is the physical space between different elements of the logo.
-Catchy logos generally have elements in close proximity, meaning that they are tightly grouped together.
+Catchy logos generally have elements nearby, meaning that they are tightly grouped.

 Contrast